This is a listing of ancestral members of House Stark in A Song of Ice and Fire.

 Lya, The She-Wolf

-Ned's younger sister, Lyanna was betrothed to Robert Baratheon until Rhaegar Targaryen abducted her, starting the Rebellion.
+Ned's younger sister, Lyanna was betrothed to Robert Baratheon before Rhaegar Targaryen abducted her, starting the Rebellion.
 She died from unknown causes in "a bed of blood" when Ned found her.

 - Always Someone Better: She was such a skilled rider than she was said to be "half a horse", or a "centaur", but Roose Bolton theorizes that Domeric Bolton could have out-raced her.
-However, this should be taken with a grain of salt, as Roose may have been boasting and he is, well, Roose Bolton.
+However, this should be taken with a grain of salt, as Domeric was around two years old when Lyanna disappeared and besides being a boastful father, Roose Bolton is, well, Roose Bolton.

 - Animal Motif: Lyanna is known as the she-wolf.
 She is also referred to as "half a horse" and a "centaur" because of her skill as a rider.

 - Arranged Marriage: To Robert Baratheon.
-She believed he would be unfaithful to her due to his reputation.
-Ned assured her that Robert loved her and was a good man, but Lyanna was unconvinced:
+She was unhappy with the marriage because he believed he would be unfaithful to her due to his reputation.
+Ned assured her that Robert loved her and was a good man, but Lyanna was unconvinced.

 - Berserk Button: Don't tease her 'cause sad songs made her weep.